a-maruf/Web-App-DevOps-Project/README.md

 5. **Initialize the Network Module:** Initialized the networking module to ensure it is ready to use within the main project.

 This milestone defined the necessary networking services using IaC, which is a crucial step in setting up a comprehensive end-to-end DevOps pipeline.
-Detailed documentation of the process, including the Dockerfile and the Docker commands used, can be found in the [Documentation - Defining Networking Services with IaC.md](https://github.com/a-maruf/Web-App-DevOps-Project/blob/main/Documentation%20-%20Defining%20Networking%20Services%20with%20IaC.md) file in the root directory of the project.
+Detailed documentation of the process can be found in the [Documentation - Defining Networking Services with IaC.md](https://github.com/a-maruf/Web-App-DevOps-Project/blob/main/Documentation%20-%20Defining%20Networking%20Services%20with%20IaC.md) file in the root directory of the project.

+## Milestone 5: Defining an AKS Cluster with IaC

+This fifth milestone focuses creating the AKS cluster module, bringing you one step closer to launching a Kubernetes cluster using Terraform.

+1. **Define the Cluster Module Input Variables** Defined the input variables in the `variables.tf` file inside the `aks-cluster-module` directory.

+2. **Define the Cluster Resources** Defined the necessary Azure resources for provisioning an AKS cluster in the `main.tf` file inside the `aks-cluster-module` directory.

+3. **Define the Cluster Module Output Variables** Defined the output variables in the `outputs.tf` file inside the `aks-cluster-module` directory.

+4. **Initialize the Cluster Module** Initialized the `aks-cluster-module` to ensure it is ready to use within the main project.

+Detailed documentation of the process can be found in the [Documentation - Defining an AKS Cluster with IaC.md](https://github.com/a-maruf/Web-App-DevOps-Project/blob/main/Documentation%20-%20Defining%20an%20AKS%20Cluster%20with%20IaC.md) file in the root directory of the project.

 ## Upcoming Milestones
 The upcoming milestones in the project include: